haubna/PhysicsMod/README.md

 # Physics Mod
 Feel free to report any bugs here.
 Please only report bugs on the newest version of the mod.
 Legacy versions of Minecraft will not get updates.
-I only work on this mod from time to time so don't expect immediate bug fixes!
-Thanks :)

 # Shaders
 Snow uses the entity ID (rendered with the entities shader) 829925.